 Spend a day out in Greenwich soaking up the romantic baroque architecture, admiring the impressive views of London, and learning about science, navigation and history.

 Discover the Royal Museums Greenwich collection, which is comprised of:

-- the National Maritime Museum, home to an impressive collection of navel art and materials relating to Britain's seafaring history
+- the National Maritime Museum, home to an impressive collection of naval art and materials relating to Britain's seafaring history

 - the elegant Queen's House with its superb collection of fine art